zahiruldu/global.hackathon/Teams/Gundam/ABOUT.md

 吴昌龙
 =======
-吴昌龙 has earned a Masters degree in computer science at Beijing University of Posts & Telecommunications, and has three years of experience in C++, Linux, web development, and has recently been developing in Ruby.
+吴昌龙 is an accomplished software engineer and has earned a Masters degree in computer science at Beijing University of Posts & Telecommunications, and has three years of experience in C++, Linux, web development, and has recently been developing in Ruby.
 Currently he is working at Rakuten, the largest e-commerce site in Japan, and among the world's largest in sales.
 He will be one of the engineers on this team.
 [LinkedIn](https://www.linkedin.com/pub/changlong-wu/7a/614/248)

 Fan
 =======
 Fan is an ambitious engineer at the University of Waterloo, and has been doing front-end web development, and also recently back-end development as well (PHP and MySQL).
+He will be one of the engineers on this team.
 He also really likes Gundam.
 [Website](http://thefanzhang.com/)